 Gravitational added management support via Kubernetes to its Teleport credential management product, which now places the popular container orchestration platform next to the already supported secure socket shell (SSH).
 Control of both is through a single pane of glass for organizations dealing with multiple infrastructure environments.

-Gravitational announces Teleport 3.0, which allows InfoSec, system architects and systems engineers to manage privileged access to their infrastructure across multiple cloud providers and on-premise through either SSH or Kubernetes, while meeting compliance requirements, reducing operational overhead, and enabling complete visibility into user behavior.
+Gravitational announces Teleport 3.0, which allows InfoSec, system architects and systems engineers to manage privileged access to their infrastructure across multiple cloud providers and on-premises through either SSH or Kubernetes, while meeting compliance requirements, reducing operational overhead, and enabling complete visibility into user behavior.

 Gravitational has announced Kubernetes support in version 3.0 of its open-source privileged access management software, Teleport.
 Teleport 3.0 provides InfoSec, system architects, and systems engineers with a way to manage privileged access to their infrastructure while meeting compliance requirements, reducing operational overhead, and enabling complete visibility into user behavior.